dlanger/simple-slideshow/readme.txt

 First, you need to upload the images that you'd like in your slideshow.
 Use the built-in *media uploader* to do this; while editing the post, click the small picture icon above the post you're editing to open it.
 From this screen you can add, edit, rename, and delete the photos that will be in the slideshow.
-Once they're uploaded, add `[simpleslideshow]` where you'd like the slideshow to appear in the page.
+Once they're uploaded, add `[simples_lideshow]` where you'd like the slideshow to appear in the page.

 There's no need to add the images individually to the post; Simple Slideshow automatically grabs all the images you've attached